Antonino Calderone: 'Mafia analyst'

 Calderone testified in numerous trials, among others in the Maxi Trial appeals and in the trial against Giulio Andreotti.
-In 1992 he published a book with Antimafia sociologist Pino Arlacchi about his life in Cosa Nostra, that was translated in many languages.
+In 1992 he published a book with Antimafia sociologist Pino Arlacchi about his life in Cosa Nostra, which was translated into many languages.
 These memoirs read like a handbook for understanding Cosa Nostra and the life of a mafioso.

-After the murder of Giovanni Falcone, Calderone gave a little noticed but accurate analysis of the attack: "Such a spectacular public bombing is never in the interest of the Mafia … it is a sign of weakness."
+After the murder of Giovanni Falcone, Calderone gave a little-noticed but accurate analysis of the attack: "Such a spectacular public bombing is never in the interest of the Mafia … it is a sign of weakness."
 The killing had become necessary because of a series of major defeats, according to Calderone.
 "Falcone had been condemned to death a long time ago, but the sentence could no longer be put off for two reasons: the Supreme Court’s decision to confirm the life sentences of the bosses of the Commission … and the increasing certainty that Falcone would be super-prosecutor.
 As long as convictions could be overturned in Rome, there was no need to act.
 But a definitive life sentence unleashed a reaction of rage.
 The Corleonesi and the winning families lost their heads."
 He went on to predict that other killings would soon follow: "Cosa Nostra has a little book and for every name there is a time."

 Death

-On January 10, 2013, at the age of 78, Calderone died at a secret location "overseas," according to police chief Antonio Manganelli.
+On 10 January 2013, at the age of 78, Calderone died at a secret location "overseas," according to police chief Antonio Manganelli.
 He had been living for years under an assumed identity outside Italy.
 Next to Tommaso Buscetta, Salvatore Contorno, Francesco Marino Mannoia and Gaspare Mutolo, Calderone helped Palermo magistrates like Giovanni Falcone to get a picture of the inner workings of the Mafia and its relationships with entrepreneurs and politicians in Sicily.
-"Calderone made a great contribution to our understanding of the Mafia phenomenon," said Manganelli.
+"Calderone made a great contribution to our understanding of the Mafia phenomenon", said Manganelli.